Do Your Employees' Desktops Belong in the Cloud?

-By Eric Ruscheinski, and Sr. Director of IT of Salient CRGT
+By Eric Ruscheinski, Sr. Director of IT of Salient CRGT

 Conduct an Assessment before Deciding that a Virtual Desktop Infrastructure is the Answer